Think you know everything there is to know about protecting your skin from the sun and think you’re safe from skin cancer?

 Test your knowledge with the following simple myth busters.

 Sunburn is caused by UV radiation, not heat.
 This means you can still get sunburnt on windy and cool days.
 UV radiation can also pass through some clouds so it’s also possible to get sunburnt on cloudy days.
-Remember to think UV not heat and protect your skin when the UV Index is 3 or above.
+Remember to think UV not heat and protect your skin at all times when working outdoors.

 Overexposure to UV radiation from the sun is a workplace hazard in the building and construction industry?
 FACT OR MYTH